mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 01 September 2025

-- The average temperature today is 14.69˚C,
+- The average temperature today is 15.18˚C,
-- With highs of 15.55˚C and lows of 13.8˚C,
+- With highs of 16.08˚C and lows of 14.83˚C,
-- It may feel like 14.41˚C with broken clouds
+- It may feel like 14.89˚C with overcast clouds
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 5.36m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 84%
+- The pressure is 999hPa and humidity is 82%
 - The sun will rise at 05:20 and set at 18:56

 <!-- weather_marker ends -->